-The following table summarizes the estimated fair values of identifiable intangible assets for the acquisitions completed in 2023 and 2022 as of the acquisition dates and the related weighted average amortization periods by type (in thousands, except for weighted average amortization periods, which are in years).
+Quanta's intangible assets subject to amortization include customer relationships, backlog, trade names, non-compete agreements, and patented rights and other.
+The following table summarizes the estimated fair values of identifiable intangible assets for the acquisitions completed in 2024 and 2023 as of the acquisition dates and the related weighted average amortization periods by type (in thousands, except for weighted average amortization periods, which are in years).

-Year Ended December 31,

-20 23 2 2022

-Estim Weighted Average Amortization Period in Estimated Fair Value Years Estimated Fair Value Weighted Average Amortization Period in Years

-Customer relationships \$ 108,780 4.9 \$ 11,565 6.0

-Backlog 53,064 2.0 557 0.5

-Trade names 22,297 15.0 850 15.0

-Non-compete agreements 6,974 5.0 137 5.0

-Total intangible assets subject to amortization \$ 191,115 5.3 \$ 13,109 6.4
+December 31, 20)23 CEI All C Others Estim ated Fair Value Amortization Period in Years Estimated Fair Value Weighted Average Amortization Period in Years Es stimated Fair Value Weighted Average Amortization Period in Years Customer relationships \$ 404,000 8.0 \$ \$ 163,355 7.1 \$ 109,680 5.0 Backlog 90,000 3.0 21,425 2.8 53,764 2.0 Trade names 175,000 15.0 20,542 14.9 22,497 15.0 Non-compete agreements - N/A 3,444 5.0 6,974 5.0 Patented rights, developed technology, process certifications and other N/A 2,276 15.0 N/A Total intangible assets subject to amortization \$ 669,000 9.2 \$ \$ 211,042 7.4 \$ 192,915 5.3

 The fair value of customer relationships is estimated as of the date a business is acquired based on the value-in-use concept utilizing the income approach, specifically the multi-period excess earnings method.
 This method discounts to present value the projected cash flows attributable to the customer relationships, with consideration given to customer contract renewals and estimated customer attrition rates.

-The significant estimates used by management in determining the fair values of customer relationship intangible assets include future revenues, discount rates and customer attrition rates.
-The following table includes the discount rates and customer attrition rates used to determine the fair value of customer relationship intangible assets for businesses acquired during the year ended December 31, 2023 and 2022 as of the respective acquisition dates:
+The significant assumptions used by management in determining the fair values of customer relationships intangible assets include future revenues, margins, discount rates and customer attrition rates.
+The following table includes the discount rates and customer attrition rates used to determine the fair value of customer relationships intangible assets for businesses acquired during the year ended December 31, 2024 and 2023 as of the respective acquisition dates:

 Year Ended December 31,

-2023 2022
+1 2024 2 023

-Range Weighted Average Rate
+Range Weighted Average Range Weighted Average

-14% to 19% 17% 22%
+Discount rates 15% to 24% 15% 14% to 19% 17%

-10% to 30% 19% 20%
+Customer attrition rates 10% to 25% 11% 10% to 30% 19%

-Quanta values backlog for acquired businesses as of the acquisition date based upon the contractual nature of the backlog, discounted to present value.
-The values of trade names are estimated using the relief-from-royalty method of the income approach, which is based on the assumption that in lieu of ownership, a company would be willing to pay a royalty for use of the trade name.
-The value of a non-compete agreement is estimated based on the difference between the present value of the prospective cash flows with the agreement in place and the present value of the prospective cash flows without the agreement in place.
-The level of inputs used for these identifiable intangible asset fair value measurements is Level 3.
+The fair value of backlog is estimated as of the acquisition date based upon the contractual nature of the backlog using the multi-period excess earnings method, which discounts to present value the projected cash flows attributable to the backlog.
+The fair value of trade names is estimated using the income approach, specifically the relief-from-royalty method, which is based on the assumption that in lieu of ownership, a company would be willing to pay a royalty for use of the trade name.
+The significant assumptions used by management in determining the fair values of trade name intangible assets include future revenues, royalty rates, and discount rates.
+The value of a non-compete agreement is estimated based on the difference between the present value of the prospective cash flows with the agreement in place and the present value of these identifiable intangible asset fair value measurements is Level 3.